mflaks/Bounce-Ball-Game/README.md

 # Bounce
 The goal of this game is to keep the ball in the ar.

+# Level of Difficult
-You can choose as many balls as you want
+You can choose as many balls as you want.
+Just create a new ball class

 # Actions
 - `arrow to the right`